lisu9090/dotnet-react-sample/README.md

 ## Design concepts

 Concept behind the project is to speed up development process by delivering extensible, ready-to-develop web app.
 The app takes advantage of common technology stack, architecture, best practices and design patterns that are widely used in modern web systems.
-Moreover it ships with bunch of mechanisms, which usually needs to be developed from skratch on project startup.
-This includes user authentication, role-based authoriazation, error handling, logging and localization.
+Moreover it ships with bunch of mechanisms, which usually need to be developed from scratch on project startup.
+This includes user authentication, role-based authorization, error handling, logging and localization.
 All of these can be found in Awesome Web App.

 ### Architecture

 System consists of three main components:
-- **RESTful web API** - REST compliant web API, which serves business logic and can be easly consumed by multiple services.
+- **RESTful web API** - REST compliant web API, which serves business logic and can be easily consumed by multiple services.
 - **App backend** - acts as a proxy to API, handles user authentication, authorization and HTTP errors.
 It can be extended to consume multiple web services.
 - **App frontend** - application user interface.

 ### RESTful web API

 Created using ASP.NET Core Web API is a REST compliant web service.
-It takes advanteage of Layered Archtecture and implements Command-Query Responsibility Segregation (CQRS) and Repository patterns.
+It takes advanteage of Layered Architecture and implements Command-Query Responsibility Segregation (CQRS) and Repository patterns.
 Each layer is separated with contracts that hide implementations and enables power of Dependency Injection.
 Code quality is ensured by set of Unit Tests.

 ### App backend

 Next.js projects ship with build-in API.
-Here, API acts as application backend that fetches data from other services, handles user athentication, role-based authorization and HTTP Errors.
+Here, API acts as application backend that fetches data from other services, handles user authentication, role-based authorization and HTTP Errors.

 ### App frontend